- Penn State

 - About Us

 Enjoy mid-week getaways in Happy Valley

-Take a deep breath: Summer is in the air, temperatures are beginning to climb, and both give a new reason to appreciate what Central Pennsylvania has to offer. #HappyValleyPA is your weekday destination for delicious food, unique libations, and rich culture and entertainment.
+Take a deep breath of the frosty air, temperatures are beginning to get chilly.
+In any season, #HappyValleyPA is your weekday destination for delicious food, unique libations, and rich culture and entertainment.
 When you come to Centre County to stay during the week, you have access to all of the beauty and fun that Happy Valley has to offer, at better rates and facing less traffic.

 Happy Valley is just a six-hour drive for 35 percent of North Americans, making it the perfect couple’s getaway, break from the work week, and chance to go on adventure.
 And by making plans in the middle of the week, you can enjoy Happy Valley like the locals with lots of insider favorites, less wait times and a lower price.
 Less waiting and less money means you get to fit more food, experiences and FUN into your getaway.
 What’s not to love?

 You can stay in a contemporary hotel like Hyatt Place State College, or in a stylish and decadent bed and breakfast like Our Fair Lady, all while experiencing the unique charm of the individual communities throughout the valley.